Before you start using LexasCMS, it is useful to understand some of the core concepts and terminology that you will come across.

 See below for more information about variations.

 A variation can be seen as an instance of a particular content item.
-Content items are composed of one or more variations, on each of which you can define a priority and also schedule both when the variation should become active and when it should expire.
+Content items are composed of one or more variations and it is in the variations where your content is stored.

-Simple use cases may only require content items to contain one variation, whereas more advanced use cases such as those where content changes are planned weeks or months in advance will require multiple to be created.
+Very simple use cases may only require content items to contain one variation, whereas more advanced use cases–such as those where content is personalised or multiple content changes are planned in advance–will require multiple variations to be created.